 When you select a state in the Animator ControllerControls animation through Animation Layers with Animation State Machines and Animation Blend Trees, controlled by Animation Parameters.
 The same Animator Controller can be referenced by multiple models with Animator components.
 More info

-See in Glossary, to view the properties for the state in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
+See in Glossary, you will see the properties for that state in the inspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 |Motion||The animation clipAnimation data that can be used for animated characters or simple animations.
 It is a simple “unit” piece of motion, such as (one specific instance of) “Idle”, “Walk” or “Run”.
 More info

 |Foot IK||Should Foot IK be respected for this state.
 Applicable to humanoid animationsAn animation using humanoid skeletons.
 Humanoid models generally have the same basic structure, representing the major articulate parts of the body, head and limbs.
 This makes it easy to map animations from one humanoid skeleton to another, allowing retargeting and inverse kinematics.
 More info

 |Write Defaults||Whether or not the AnimatorStates writes back the default values for properties that are not animated by its Motion.|